When a Stranger Calls (2006 film): Accolades

 In 2006, When a Stranger Calls was nominated to the Golden Trailer Awards in the category "Best Thriller".

 Possible sequel

-Screen Gems was initially planning to make a sequel rumored to be titled When a Stranger Returns with Hayden Panettiere set to star as the babysitter, in light of the film's box office success.
-This sequel never materialized.

 Writer Jake Wade Wall discussed the possibility of a sequel in September 2020.
 His treatment would have the film be a remake of the second half of the original film, where Jill Johnson is older now and has a family and the killer has escaped the asylum, citing the success of Halloween (2018) as an inspiration.